gorango/flowcraft/docs/guide/middleware.md

 This middleware automatically creates spans for each node execution, propagates context between nodes, and records errors, enabling full observability in distributed environments.

-## Advanced Middleware: Modifying Results and Context
+## Advanced: Modifying Results and Context

-The `aroundNode` hook is particularly powerful because it allows you to intercept, modify, or completely replace the `NodeResult` before it's returned to the runtime.
+The [`aroundNode`](/api/middleware#aroundnode) hook is particularly powerful because it allows you to intercept, modify, or completely replace the [`NodeResult`](/api/nodes-and-edges#noderesult-interface) before it's returned to the runtime.
 Additionally, you can use the `ctx` argument to mutate the workflow's shared state via `ctx.set(...)`.
 This enables advanced use cases like custom caching, result enrichment, or dynamic context manipulation.

 ### Modifying NodeResult

-In `aroundNode`, after calling `next()`, you receive the original `NodeResult`.
-You can modify its properties (e.g., `data`, `error`, or custom fields) or return an entirely new `NodeResult`.
+In [`aroundNode`](/api/middleware#aroundnode), after calling `next()`, you receive the original [`NodeResult`](/api/nodes-and-edges#noderesult-interface).
+You can modify its properties (e.g., `data`, `error`, or custom fields) or return an entirely new [`NodeResult`](/api/nodes-and-edges#noderesult-interface).
 This is useful for tasks like adding metadata, filtering sensitive data, or implementing custom error handling.

 ```typescript
 import { Middleware, NodeResult } from 'flowcraft'